Massapequa Takes Action Coalition > Resources > Underage Drinking: Alcohol and Teens Don't Mix > Alcohol and the Teen Brain

 brain diagram

-Adolescence is a critical time for our youth as their brain is still developing - through the age of twenty-five.
+Adolescence is a crucial period for young people, as their brains continue to develop until around the age of twenty-five.

-Alcohol and drugs can interfere with the natural development of the brain.
+Alcohol and drugs can impact the natural development of the brain.

-When children begin using alcohol or drugs before the age of fifteen, it increases their likelihood of alcohol or drug dependence into adulthood (NIDA).
+When children start using alcohol or drugs before the age of fifteen, it can increase the likelihood of developing substance use challenges later in life (NIDA).

 Cerebral Cortex